Please read the terms of service in our internet disclaimer to understand our terms and agreements first. When you have done so, you may proceed.

 3) Pre-surgery patients obtain a physical exam, medical clearance, and pre-operative laboratory tests from a primary care doctor in your area at least two weeks prior to surgery

-4) Patients are seen in our Center for a personal consultation, exam, and final pre-operative evaluation that afternoon before your schedule surgery.
+4) Patients are seen in our office for a personal consultation, exam, and final pre-operative evaluation that afternoon before your schedule surgery.
 If you and Dr. Beeson agree, the surgery proceeds as scheduled the following day.

 Most patients remain overnight the day of surgery in our recovery care suites.
 The day following surgery, our staff can arrange for care and accommodations as desired.